The men of Bidford-on-avon Parish

 Private.
 Oxford and Bucks Light Infantry, 5th Battalion.
 Also served 2nd and 6th Ox and Bucks.
 Aged 24.
 Date of death 3rd May 1917.
 Service no 12349.
 Entered the theatre of France 1st May 1915.

 Attached to 42 Brigade 14th Light div, Lewis's brigade was on the western front throughout the war.
 The battle for Arras 9th Apr-15 May 1917.
 The 3rd battle of the Scrape 3rd May-4th May 1917.
 The 5th battalion made an attack at Vis-en-Artois a few miles east of Arras The attack was to commence on 3rd May out of 523 men in the battalion casualties were 299 among them Lewis, 'A' company which he served lost 75 men out of 129 who attacked.
 Before the war he was employed at Broom mill as was his father.
 Known as 'Jack' by the family.
+His father Henry Thomas Stanford (buried in the churchyard at Bidford along with Julia Stanford, Jack’s mother).
 Awarded medals Victory, BWM and Star.

 Frederick was with the men of the Gallipoli campaign who landed on 'W' beach, he has no known grave and is commemorated on the Helles memorial.